BodiAugustus/ashley_defi/README.md

 #44.
 Created hooks folder inside components.
 Created web3 folder inside of hooks.
 Moved useAccount.js from web3/hooks into hooks/web3.
 Deleted web3/hooks folders.
 Made all working as before.
 Created marketplace folder inside of pages folder.
 Created index.js inside marketplace.
 Passed account data through marketplace into Walletbar component, displayed to UI.

 #45.
 Created useNetwork.js inside of web3/hooks and setup initial handler function.
 Added useNetwork to setupHooks function.
 Created useNetwork.js inside of hooks/web3.
 Brought useNetwork into marketplace and displayed passed data successfully.

+#46.
+Setup useSWR to fetch network id to the UI using web3.eth.net.getId().
+Setup a useEffect to update the UI on accounts change using provider.on("chainChanged", netId => mutate(netId)).
+Passed network through marketplace to Walletbar component.
+Displayed current network id to UI in Walletbar.